The Midnight Express (professional wrestling): The Midnight Express in WCW (1989–1990)

 After returning to their cheating ways, the Midnight Express started a feud with the up-and-coming team of Flyin' Brian and "Z-Man" Tom Zenk over the United States Tag team titles.
 The Express won the titles from the young team in early 1990, but lost them to The Steiner Brothers (Rick and Scott) three months later.
 They were then defeated at Halloween Havoc 1990 by Tommy Rich and Ricky Morton.

 On October 29, 1990, the Express showed up to the World Wide Wrestling TV tapings in Anderson, South Carolina, only to discover they were not on the card for any of the shows.
 Since they were not told ahead of time, Eaton was unable to take the day off to spend time with his wife and children.
 Cornette, already frustrated over what he perceived as the burial of Lane and Eaton by WCW President Jim Herd, discovered the next day that the Express was booked for four matches at the October 30 World Championship Wrestling TV tapings in Atlanta, Georgia, and they were to lose all of them.
 After confronting Ole Anderson, the booker at the time, over the scheduling, Cornette was told to "go home" if he disagreed.
 Calling Anderson's bluff, Cornette walked out of the room and told Lane he was leaving for good.
 Lane decided that he was going to quit as well, and after they said goodbye to Eaton (who decided to stay due to his family obligations), both men left and began heading north toward Charlotte, North Carolina; it was not until Anderson came looking for Cornette and Lane later that he realized they had quit after questioning Eaton of their whereabouts.
 So, for the first time in almost a decade, there was no Midnight Express.

 Bart Gunn and Bob Holly (1998)

-The Midnight Express name was resurrected by the World Wrestling Federation (WWF) in 1998, when they put a combination of Bob Holly (as "Bombastic Bob") and Bart Gunn (as "Bodacious Bart") together as "The Midnight Express" with Cornette as their manager—all as part of the "NWA invasion" angle.
+The Midnight Express name was resurrected by the World Wrestling Federation (WWF) in March 1998, when they put a combination of Bob Holly (as "Bombastic Bob") and Bart Gunn (as "Bodacious Bart") together as "The Midnight Express" with Cornette as their manager—all as part of the "NWA invasion" angle.
 On March 30, 1998, they won the NWA World Tag Team Championship from The Headbangers, but did not achieve much more success in the WWF.
 Despite the name "Midnight Express" and having Cornette in their corner, in shoot interviews Cornette has indicated that he never considered the team as continuing the lineage of the Midnight Express.
+They feuded with the Rock N' Roll Express.
+In July 1998, they disbanded.